 Sail Ship development

-When we in pre-historic time tried to mount a sail on our boat to catch the wind, we first drifted downwind, but nevertheless we had got a propulsion, as in some way was superior to our rowing.
+When we in pre-historic time tried to mount a sail on our "floating vessel" to catch the wind, we first drifted downwind, but nevertheless we had got a propulsion, as in some situations was supplementary to our paddeling.
 But not each time we hoisted our sail, the wind blew to where we wanted to go with our vessel, and we had therefor to get something else, as could push along and keep a pointed course - even with wind across.

 But the old steer-oar remained many centuries on its place aft starboard side, where it was landed as paddle from our canoes and rowing boats.

 Keel we call the central backbone of the hull - even if there are no outer fin to see.

 In historic time very few sail ships have had a typical outer keel, because all ships were build on the shore - or in the larger cases, on a slipway.
 Nevertheless, the shape of a hull gave the needed sail-stability.
 Long and slim for speed - or more wide for better transport capacity - but all crafts were sailing well in the pointed sail-direction.